andgordio/mockupless/docs/Courses/LayoutBasics/Style/text.md

 You can specify font weight in 2 ways: with the numeric values, or with the named ones:

 - Numeric values are: `100`, `200`, `300`, `400`, `500`, `600`, `700`, `800`, `900`, where 100 is the lightest and 900 is the boldest.
-- Named values include `normal` (equivalent of 400) and `bold` (equivalent of 700).
+- Named values include `normal` and `bold`.

 Note that most fonts don’t have all 9 weight variations.
-If you set font weight to 300, for example, and the font you are using doesn’t have this variation, it will be replaced with another weight variation by a browser using [Fallback weights](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight#Fallback_weights) system.
+If you set font weight to 300, for example, and the font you are using doesn’t have this variation, a browser will replace it with another weight variation using [Fallback weights system](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight#Fallback_weights).

-When the `font-weight` property gets inherited by the children of a container:
+The `font-weight` property gets inherited by the children of a container:

 ```html
 <div style="font-weight: 900;">